thefirstwind/springcloud-series/README05_API_Gateway.md

 > In this post, we will learn how to create API Gateway using Spring Cloud Zuul Proxy.

-## Why do we need API Gateway?
+## 1 Why do we need API Gateway?
+> API Gateway, aka Edge Service, provides a unified interface for a set
+> of microservices so that clients no need to know about all the details
+> of microservices internals.
+However, there are some pros and cons of
+> using API Gateway pattern in microservices architecture.

+### 1.1  Pros:
+Provides easier interface to clients
+Can be used to prevent exposing the internal microservices structure to clients Allows to refactor microservices without forcing the clients to refactor consuming logic Can centralize cross-cutting concerns like security, monitoring, rate limiting etc

+### 1.2 Cons:
+It could become a single point of failure if proper measures are not taken to make it highly available Knowledge of various microservice API may creep into API Gateway

-## Implementing API Gateway using Spring Cloud Zuul Proxy
+## 2 Implementing API Gateway using Spring Cloud Zuul Proxy
 ### 2.1 添加pom依赖
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>